Average Weather at New Orleans, Naval Air Station - Alvin Callender Field Louisiana, United States

 To characterize how pleasant the weather is at New Orleans, Naval Air Station - Alvin Callender Field throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit New Orleans, Naval Air Station - Alvin Callender Field for general outdoor tourist activities are from early April to mid May and from late September to early November, with a peak score in the last week of April.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit New Orleans, Naval Air Station - Alvin Callender Field for general outdoor tourist activities are from late March to mid May and from late September to early November, with a peak score in the last week of April.